Menu

 Where do I go if I choose to complete the VAT?
 How long is it?

-- The assessment will be with myself, Alison Coldwell (AVCAS Manager) or with Shauna Brousseau, the AVCAS Assessment Specialist at 10 Webster St (Kentville Center Square)
+- The assessment will be with Alison Coldwell (AVCAS Manager) or with Shauna Brousseau, the AVCAS Assessment Specialist at 10 Webster St (Kentville Center Square)

 - The assessment takes about 45 minutes to complete, depending on how many sections are relevant to your experience.